The Psychology of Internet Scammers: How to Unmask & Avoid Them

 1. Double Verification

-Avoid any financial transactions with unpopular sellers or service providers on the internet without first double-checking their genuineness.
-Unpopular sellers or service providers here simply means those businesses that are not well recognized in your locality.
+Avoid any financial transactions or information sharing with any business or service providers on the internet without first double-checking their genuineness.

 Also, avoid carrying out direct financial exchange with a friend or any individual on social media without carrying out an identity verification check.